smaranjitghose/streamlit_course/Module 7/Module 7.md

 #### **Mini Project**

-Raj is a young professional who has diversified his investments across Indian stocks, US equities, cryptocurrencies, and ETFs, but tracking everything has become a nightmare.
-He bounces between five different apps and websites daily—Zerodha for Indian stocks, his US brokerage app, a crypto exchange, and separate platforms for ETFs—trying to get a complete picture of his portfolio performance.
-By the time he checks all his investments, he's lost track of how they're performing relative to each other and can't make informed decisions about rebalancing.

-An all-in-one investment dashboard would consolidate Raj's scattered financial data into organized, easy-to-navigate sections, giving him the complete portfolio overview he needs to make smart investment decisions.
+Arjun is a young professional who has diversified his investments across Indian stocks, US equities, and cryptocurrencies, but tracking everything has become a nightmare.
+He bounces between multiple apps and websites daily—Zerodha for Indian stocks, his US brokerage app, and a crypto exchange—trying to get a complete picture of his portfolio performance.
+An all-in-one investment dashboard would consolidate Arjun's scattered financial data into organized, easy-to-navigate sections, giving him the complete portfolio overview he needs to make smart investment decisions

 ##### **Project Setup**